 Despite the pandemic the Graduate Route remains on course to be introduced from summer 2021.
 You may still be eligible if you are forced to complete part of your degree via distance learning, provided you arrive in the UK before 6 April 2021 to complete a term of study through face-to-face learning.

-- Will I need to apply again if I already have a Tier 4 visa?
+- Will I need to apply again if I already have a Tier 4 / Student Visa?

 Yes.
-You will need to apply for a separate Graduate Route visa before your Tier 4 visa expires.
+You will need to apply for a separate Graduate Route visa before your Tier 4 / Student visa expires.

 - Will there be a fee for the Graduate Route visa?